-- ISO discussed methodology and assumptions used in the transportation electrification forecast at the September 27, 2019 and November 18, 2019 LFC meetings - The 2020 transportation electrification forecast focuses on light-duty vehicles (LDV), including cars and light-duty trucks - Electrification of other, non-LDV vehicle classes (e.g., freight vehicles, electric buses, rail, trolley) may be considered in future forecasts - There are two general components to the EV forecast: - 1.
+- ISO discussed methodology and assumptions used in the transportation electrification forecast at the September 27, 2019 and November 18, 2019 LFC meetings, and the draft 2020 forecast at the December 20, 2019 LFC meeting - The 2020 transportation electrification forecast focuses on light-duty vehicles (LDV), including cars and light-duty trucks - Electrification of other, non-LDV vehicle classes (e.g., freight vehicles, electric buses, rail, trolley) may be considered in future forecasts - There are two general components to the EV forecast: - 1.
 Forecast the adoption of electrified LDVs for each state and the region over the next ten years - Adoption values to include battery-electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV) - Data-driven assumptions to convert the EV adoption forecast into estimated impacts on monthly energy and demand by state - Include monthly demand and energy impacts per EV based on recent historical EV charging data licensed from ChargePoint, Inc.